Guide for creating a successful charity website

 Designing a website is always a bit of a balancing act, ‘What does success look like for you?’ and ‘What does success look like for your website visitors?’

-The two main benefits for conducting user research are:
+The two main benefits of conducting user research are:

 1. It provides evidence and justification for strategy and design decisions.